 - 1. Mandatory filing after closing if jurisdictional thresholds are met - 2.
-New jurisdictional thresholds: - Change of control where transaction results in acquisition of control of a business as a consequence of a merger or acquisition of capital or shares that allow control or substantial influence - Minority interests may be caught if control test is satisfied - Turnover/assets/market share/local presence - Transaction has effects in an Argentinean market - Either party or both parties have an aggregate Argentinean turnover greater than ARS 2,640 million - approx. USD 57.5 million (that is if one party can meet the threshold)
+New jurisdictional thresholds: - Change of control: filing required where transaction results in the acquisition of control of a business as a consequence of a merger or acquisition of capital or shares that allow control or substantial influence - Minority interests may be caught if control test is satisfied - Turnover/assets/market share/local presence - Transaction has effects in an Argentinean market - Either party or both parties have an aggregate Argentinean turnover greater than AR\$ 2,640 million - approximately USD 45 million (in other words the turnover of one party can satisfy the threshold)

-The minimis threshold has also been increased and concentrations would be exempted from notification if the total local assets of the target and the domestic portion of the transaction would each not exceed ARS 528 million - approx. USD 11.5 million
+The de minimis threshold has also increased and concentrations will be exempt from notification if the total local assets of the target and the domestic portion of the transaction would each not exceed AR\$ 528 million - approx. USD 8.8 million